InterDigitalInc/AdvantEDGE/docs/project/project-faq.md

 **Impact on AdvantEDGE deployment**

-Support for k8s versions 1.22+ was added and validated with AdvantEDGE release v1.9.0.
-In this release, the Docker container runtime was replaced by the CRI-compliant _containerd_ container rumtime.
+Support for k8s versions 1.22+ was added with AdvantEDGE release v1.9.0.
+In this release, the Docker container runtime was replaced by the CRI-compliant _containerd_ container runtime.
 The AdvantEDGE [runtime installation procedure]({{site.baseurl}}{% link docs/setup/env-runtime.md %}) has been updated to initialize k8s with _containerd_ as the default container runtime.